stefan-hoeck/idris2-tailrec/README.md

 will eventually come to an end, and hence, function `step` *must* eventually return a `Done`.
 This doesn't work, when `Equal` is our relation, as the seed can stay forever the same.
-What we are looking for, are
+What we are looking for are
 [*well-founded* relations](https://en.wikipedia.org/wiki/Well-founded_relation).
 There are several definitions for this, but for us, the most important one is the following: Assume `<` is a relation over type `A`.